FAQ

 Does carbon offsetting work?

 No. There are 3 categories of solutions to the climate and biodiversity crisis.
-These are emissions reduction, nature-based solutions (e.g., planting trees, cutting down fewer trees, restoring wetlands) and carbon dioxide removal (e.g., CCS).
+These are emissions reduction, nature-based solutions (e.g., planting trees, protecting natural forests, restoring wetlands) and carbon dioxide removal (e.g., CCS).
 The IPCC have compared a number of different solution pathways.
 All of them show that we need to implement all 3 solutions at the same time to achieve net-zero emissions.
 When we offset our emissions, we replace emissions reductions (one of the solutions) with nature-based solutions (another one of the solutions).
 This makes no sense because we needed both solutions to solve the climate and biodiversity crisis.

 How long have we known that burning fossil fuels is a problem?